Low water season

 Three home-cooked meals a day.
 Lots of fresh fish from the river, plantains, yuca, fruit, soups.
 We accommodate vegetarian, vegan, gluten-free, and most allergies — just tell us when you book.

 Solo travelers are welcome at our single-occupancy rate.
-Kids 5 and up are allowed; under-9 sleeps on a cot at 65% rate.
+Kids 5 and up are allowed; Children under 9 sleep on a cot at 65% rate.
 We are not currently wheelchair accessible.

 Moderate.
 You'll walk 2–6 km a day on uneven jungle trails (low-water season) or sit in canoes for 2–4 hours (high-water).
 We tailor the day to you.